eyalhizmi/Machine-learning-methods-for-fMRI-signal-analysis/README.md

 | Tutorial 10 |  ---  | ---| --- | ---  | --- |
 | Tutorial 11 |  --- | --- | ---  | --- |
 | Final Project  | --- | ---  | --- |

+MATLAB vs Python: Why and How to Make the Switch: https://realpython.com/matlab-vs-python/